The Maze exhibition

 The Maze

-Exhibition Dates 7 March - 16 May
+Exhibition Dates 7 March - 16 May 2026

-The Maze is a large-scale, immersive papier mâché installation crafted in 1991 under the guidance of artist Suesy Circosta, with the participation of more than 100 young people from migrant and refugee backgrounds in the former City of Springvale.
+The Maze was a large-scale, immersive papier mâché installation crafted in 1991 under the guidance of artist Suesy Circosta, with the participation of more than 100 young people from migrant and refugee backgrounds in the former City of Springvale.
 More than 30 years later, it returns to Dandenong reinterpreted.

 Jon Tjhia and Fayen d’Evie